-Me and my fiance are buying a 2 bedroom apartment in Blagdon with a mortgage.
-We have a Blagdon solicitor, but the lender says she’s not on their "panel".
-It appears that we have no option but to select one of the bank panel firms or retain our Blagdon solicitor as well as pay for one of their panel lawyers to represent them.
-This seems very unfair; can we not require that the lender use our Blagdon conveyancer ?
+We are buying a 1 bedroom apartment in Blagdon with a mortgage.
+We like our Blagdon lawyer, but the mortgage company says he's not on their "panel".
+It appears that we have no option but to instruct one of the mortgage company panel solicitors or continue with our Blagdon lawyer as well as pay for one of their panel firms to act for them.
+This feels very unfair; is there anything we can do?

-No, not really.
-Your mortgage offer is subject to its terms and conditions, one of which will be that lawyers will on the lender’s conveyancing panel.
+Unfortunately,no. The mortgage offered to you is subject to its terms and conditions, one of which will be that lawyers will on the lender’s conveyancing panel.
 Until recently, most lenders had large numbers of law firms on their panels: a borrower could choose one for themselves, as long as it was on the lender's panel.
 The lender would then simply instruct the borrower's lawyers to act for the lender, too.
 You can use your lender's panel lawyers or you could borrow from another lender which does not restrict your choice.
 Another option that might be available is for your Blagdon conveyancing lawyer to apply to be on the conveyancing panel.

 Do the conveyancing lawyers listed on your site handle conveyancing in Blagdon by way of an attended exchange?